Expectations of a Contemporary Leader

 What’s Your Legacy?

 Gone are the days of the CEO who grandly pontificates about being “indispensable”.
 Your legacy as a senior leader, needs to be based around creating a sustainable business that should operate effectively… without you.
-You should have a successor, (or ideally more than one) that you’ve invested in over a significant period who’s able to make a more seamless transition.
+You should have a successor, (or ideally more than one) who you’ve invested in over a significant period, someone who’s able to make a more seamless transition.
 This has multiple benefits for the business, for the people you mentor and for yourself.
 I’ve mentored countless people over the years via our executive coaching program.
 Developing leaders and seeing them succeed and grow into larger, more influential roles has been, by far, the most rewarding work I’ve undertaken, both professionally and personally.

 Throughout your career, you will experience more setbacks than successes and these come in many forms.
 Some are relatively minor; missing out on a promotion, not getting a project across the line or potentially states of friction between you and other executives that (at the time) seem unbearable.
 Then there are other events that can rock you to the core…